-FRED GILLARD, a widower about 40 years old and well known in the county, was arrested at Big Springs for outraging the person of Mary Foltz, a 15year-old girl.
-The girl was injured so badly that she is in a precarious condi-She has always born a good rep tion utation.
+FRED GILLARD, a widower about 40 known in the county, was arrested at Big Springs for out-raging the person of Mary Foltz, a 15year-old girl.
+The girl was injured so padly that she is in a precarious condi-tion.
+She has always born a good rep tion utation.

-WE shall stand up for Nebraska this year, says the Ashland Breeze, by eatng home grown potatoes at 25 cents a bushel.
+WE shall stand up for Nebraska this year, says the Ashland Breeze, by eating home grown potatocs at 25 cents a

-A TON of flour and barrel of rice was shipped to Southern Lincoln county for benefit of a few families who hadn't enough to bread them till after the harvest.
+A Tox of flour and barrel of rice was shipped to Southern Lincoln county for the benefit of a few families who hadn't enough to bread them till after the harvest.

 E. MERRILL, an inmate of the Soldiers' home, Grand Island, has invented a cultivator which has the prominent feature of enabling the rider to lift the plow without in any way affecting the tongue.
-This is said to be a new thing and the old soldier has applied for a patent completed its laborers with the exception of Boyd county.
-The assessed valuation of the state is, in round numbers, \$171,000,000, as against \$183,000,-009 in 1894, a falling off of \$12,000,000 It is expected that the amount realized from state assessments this year will fall between \$600,000 and \$900,000 less than the legislative appropriation of last winter, which were a total of \$2,-785,000.
+This is said to be a new thing and the old soldier has applied for a

+The State Board of Equalization has completed its laborers with the exception of Boyd county.
+The assessed valuation of the state is, in round numbers, \$171,000,000. as against \$183,000,-000 in 1894, a falling off of \$12,000,000.
+It is expected that the amount realized from state assessments this year will fail between \$600,000 and \$900,000 less than the legislative appropriation of last winter, which were a total of \$2,-785,000.
 This deficiency will, therefore, be added to the outstanding floating indebtedness, which is now about \$800,000.
-The school fund levy is, maximum, 134 mills; minimum, one-half of 1 mill.
-It is claimed that this great shortage in state valuation arises from an apparent competition between taxpayers as to who shall make the smallest return to the assessor in proportion to the amount of property he
+The school fund levy is, maximum, 11/4 mills; minimum, one-half of 1 mill.
+It is claimed that this great shortage in state valuation arises from an apparent competition between taxpayers as to who shall make the smallest return to the assessor in pro-portion to the amount of property he